-Fourth, Paul's internship training (19b-31).
+Fourth, Paul's internship training (19b-43).
 What did Paul do after his conversion?
 At once he began to preach in the synagogues that Jesus is the Son of God.
 It was not easy for him to preach the gospel of Jesus after his conversion.
 He had to overcome fellow Christians' distrust.
 Look at verse 21.
 "All those who heard him were astonished and asked, 'Isn't he the man who raised havoc in Jerusalem among those who call on this name?
 And hasn't he come here to take them as prisoners to the chief priests?"
 Also, it was not easy for him to preach the gospel because of his old Jewish friends' persecution.
 The Jews conspired to kill him (23).
-Paul was in a conflict that seemed to have no way out.
+Paul was in a conflicting situation.
 He could not go back to Jewish society since he had been converted to Christianity.
 Also, he could not gain the trust of Christians since he had done so much harm to the people of Jesus.

 Paul was at the end of his rope, but he did not give in to the situation.
 He did not take a neutral stand.
-Those who always take a neutral stand are selfish and not trustworthy.
+Those who always take a neutral stand are selfish and suspicious people.
 Paul was great because from the beginning he stood on Jesus' side clearly and preached the gospel.
 Paul preached the gospel of Jesus, so God could work mightily through this person, Paul.
 Look at verse 22.
 "Yet Saul grew more and more powerful and baffled the Jews living in Damascus by proving that Jesus is the Christ."
 When Paul preached the gospel wholeheartedly, he was in danger of being killed.
 But his followers rescued him.
 Look at verse 25.
 "But his followers took him by night and lowered him in a basket through an opening in the wall."
-The Lord trained Paul to depend on God alone and to preach the gospel with a life-giving spirit.
+He became like a basketball to preach the gospel.
+In this way, he passed internship training.

-When Paul went to Jerusalem, he tried to join the disciples, but they were all afraid of him.
+When Paul went to Jerusalem, he tried to join the disciples, but they were all afraid of him, not believing that he really was a disciple.
 When everyone else was steering clear of Paul, suspecting that he was an agent of the Jewish rulers, Barnabas did his best to persuade the disciples that Paul's conversion was genuine and real; he spoke of his fearless preaching in Damascus.
 Paul was fearless because he feared God.
-At last, the disciples accepted Paul into fellowship.
-Paul spoke boldly in the name of the Lord in Jerusalem.
+Paul also spoke boldly in the name of the Lord in Jerusalem.
 So the unbelieving Jews tried to kill him.
 When the brothers learned of this, they took Paul down to Caesarea and sent him to Tarsus.
-Look at verse 31.
-"Then the church throughout Judea, Galilee and Samaria enjoyed a time of peace.
-It was strengthened; and encouraged by the Holy Spirit, it grew in numbers, living in the fear of the Lord."
+In the midst of distrust and persecution, Paul proved himself to be the future leader of world evangelism.
+In this way, the stage was set for the gospel to spread all over the world.